So, finally an entry that isn’t about Avatar: The Last Airbender or The Vampire Diaries.

 Although his response is defensive in nature, his tone is pretty neutral.
 Maybe he’s ready to try and talk things out a little, too.
 In fact, the lack of acrimony in his tone is remarkable.

 She’s “Sam” now, I guess.
 He settled back into brother mode pretty quickly.
 Maybe their little argument made him feel like a brother again.
 Saying “Sam” became second nature in this more relaxed context, where as he was very intent before when he called her “Samantha” and “Doctor”.
+He was conscious of what he was saying.
+There was intent.

 Well, if he’s not interested at first, he quickly does become interested: “Holy shit,” he remarks, coming upon a skeleton set up inside a glass box.